Prospect Generator with Joint Venture Opportunities

 Commander Resources completed follow-up rock sampling on areas highlighted in the VTEM survey in 2018.
 The company was able to recover high gold and silver values from the Kash and Golshil horizons.
 The best sample from Kash returned 5.1 g/t gold, 123 g/t silver and 3.1 percent copper.
 The best sample from Golshil returned 2.9 g/t gold, 484 g/t silver and 7.2 percent copper.

-The target is defined by a grid area of four kilometers by 1.1 kilometers that has been surveyed by magnetic and induced polarization (IP) surveys and soil geochemistry.
+The target is defined by a grid area of 4 kilometers by 1.1 kilometers that has been surveyed by magnetic and induced polarization (IP) surveys and soil geochemistry.

-In 2013 a 1,086-meter diamond drill program that targeted the northern end of a four-kilometer gold and arsenic soil anomaly that coincides with an IP chargeability anomaly.
-The company encountered diorite and monzonite intrusions within hornfelsed sediments and propylitized basalts and a new discovery of 15-meter core length of massive magnetite skarn with semi-massive pyrite layers with chalcopyrite, epidote and garnet at the sediment-basalt contact.
-A nine-meter section assayed 0.7 g/t gold and a three-meter length of 1.3 g/t gold.
+In 2013 a 1,086 meter diamond drill program targeted the northern end of a 4 kilometer gold and arsenic soil anomaly that coincides with an IP chargeability anomaly.
+The company encountered diorite and monzonite intrusions within hornfelsed sediments and propylitized basalts and a new discovery of 15 meter core length of massive magnetite skarn with semi-massive pyrite layers with chalcopyrite, epidote and garnet at the sediment-basalt contact.
+A 9 meter section assayed 0.7 g/t gold and a 3 meter length of 1.3 g/t gold.
 This represents a new target on the property and is very similar geologically to the gold skarns formerly mined at the QR deposit to the northwest.

-The main target is a four-kilometer-long copper and gold soil anomaly defined by greater than 100 ppb gold and 100 ppm copper underlain by altered diorite and monzonite intrusions with magnetite stockworks.
-This large target has only been tested by two short holes, less than 100 meters in depth, returning anomalous in gold.
+The main target is a 4 kilometer long copper and gold soil anomaly defined by greater than 100 ppb gold and 100 ppm copper underlain by altered diorite and monzonite intrusions with magnetite stockworks.
+This large target has only been tested by two short holes that were less than 100 meters in depth, returning anomalous in gold.

 Recent prospecting in 2017 and 2018 returned 10 grab samples greater than 1 g/t gold with one sample returning a high gold value of 21 g/t.

-The Nepisiguit-Stewart property is in the prolific Bathurst mining camp in New Brunswick, Canada which is one of the most prolific base metal mining camps in the world.
-The property has historical drill intersections of copper and cobalt-rich feeder style mineralization including intercepts of 25.5 meters grading 1.04 percent copper, 27.2 meters grading 1.47 percent copper and 11.0 meters grading 2.04 percent copper.
+The Nepisiguit-Stewart zinc-lead-copper-silver-cobalt property is in the prolific Bathurst mining camp in New Brunswick, Canada, which is one of the most prolific base metal mining camps in the world.
+The property has historical drill intersections of copper and cobalt-rich feeder style mineralization, including intercepts of 25.5 meters grading 1.04 percent copper, 27.2 meters grading 1.47 percent copper and 11 meters grading 2.04 percent copper.

-The Pedro project is 100 kilometers northwest from the city of Torreon in northeast Durango state.
-Pedro is comprised of several targets including the Las Lajas gold prospect and the HP Breccia prospect.
+The Pedro gold project is 100 kilometers northwest from the city of Torreon in northeast Durango state, Mexico.
+Pedro comprises several targets, including the Las Lajas gold prospect and the HP Breccia prospect.

-The HP Breccia prospect is a gold soil anomaly covering a four-kilometer by 600-meter zone containing extensive silicified sedimentary breccias and conglomerate within the Ahuichila formation.
+The HP Breccia prospect is a gold soil anomaly covering a 4 kilometer by 600 meter zone containing extensive silicified sedimentary breccias and conglomerate within the Ahuichila formation.
 Rock grab samples returned gold values from 0.2 g/t gold to 0.5 g/t gold with a maximum value of 2.26 g/t gold.

-The Henry Lee property is 140 kilometers north of Smithers, British Columbia.
-The property contains a four-kilometer by two-kilometer copper-gold-molybdenum in-soil anomaly, which remains open to the north and west.
+The Henry Lee copper-gold property is 140 kilometers north of Smithers, British Columbia.
+The property contains a 4 kilometer by 2 kilometer copper-gold-molybdenum in-soil anomaly, which remains open to the north and west.
 The property also hosts several sheeted quartz and potassium-feldspar vein zones that contain chalcopyrite and molybdenite mineralization.

-Commander Resource has recently expanded the property by acquiring two claims totaling 650-hectares for a one-time payment of $25,000.
-The vendor retains a one percent NSR and expects to receive a one-time royalty payment of $1 million at the start of commercial production.
+Commander Resource expanded the property in 2019 by acquiring two claims totaling 650 hectares for a one-time payment of $25,000.
+The vendor retains a 1 percent NSR and expects to receive a one-time royalty payment of $1 million at the start of commercial production.

-The Burn property located 65 kilometers north of Smithers was acquired in 2018 to cover a large pyritic gossan reflecting a phyllic alteration zone related to a possible buried porphyry copper deposit.
+The Burn copper-gold property, located 65 kilometers north of Smithers, British Columbia, was acquired in 2018 to cover a large pyritic gossan reflecting a phyllic alteration zone related to a possible buried porphyry copper deposit.

 The company always seeks to replenish its project pipeline through generation and acquisition of new projects.
 The focus is currently on adding additional copper and gold projects in British Columbia and gold targets in Ontario.
 Target generation in Ontario is driven by a new initiative in which the company is digitizing the extensive and proprietary UMEX database that reflects over two decades of gold exploration efforts.